sibelius/relay-workshop/solutions/11-testUseFragment/exercise.md

 Learn how to test components using useFragment and @relay_test_operation with @testing-library

 ## Exercise

-- try to render PostLikeButton component using @testing-library
+- [x] try to render PostLikeButton component using @testing- [x]library
-- use `withProviders` helper to add all Providers for the component you want to test
+- [x] use `withProviders` helper to add all Providers for the component you want to test
-- create a Wrapper component that uses usePreloadQuery using @relay_test_operation directive
+- [x] create a Wrapper component that uses usePreloadQuery using @relay_test_operation directive
-- mock preloadQuery
+- [x] mock preloadQuery
-- call `preloadQuery` before rendering the component
+- [x] call `preloadQuery` before rendering the component
-- assert post likes count
+- [x] assert post likes count

 ## Extras

-- [ ] add another test (it), testing when likesCount is zero and should not have any number in the DOM
+- [x] add another test (it), testing when likesCount is zero and should not have any number in the DOM

 ## Code Helpers